 General Billing Questions

+We ask that payments be made at the time of your visit so you won't be inconvenienced with a statement sent to your home after your visit.
 Our financial policy is to collect any patient payment responsibility prior to the service being rendered.

-First, it may take a few days to process the payment and apply it to the charges for your visit.
+- It may take a few days to process the payment and apply it to the charges for your visit.
 If you believe this is the case, it is best to contact the provider listed at the top of your statement.

-Alternatively, your payment may have been applied as a deposit at the time of check-in, and a statement was sent for the remaining balance (after your health insurance plan processed the claim).
+- Your payment may have been applied as a deposit at the time of check-in, and a statement was sent for the remaining balance (after your health insurance plan processed the claim).
 Again, it is best to contact the provider listed at the top of your statement for a full explanation.